DanielKrol90/React.Social-Media.app/README.md

 Project - fakecopy of social media
 React Project

-Learning how to work with API (axios),
+-Learning how to work with API (axios)
-React : how to use Hooks, states, routers, navigate to page, timers, Using Local Storage for saving user
+-React : -how to use Hooks, -states, -routers, -navigate to page, -timers -Using Local Storage for saving user

 HomePage:
 - with not logged in user - after 10s checking if user logged in, if not - show window with LogIn Menu